-For the majority of PhD positions at Lund University, you apply online through our online job portal and complete the requirements as advertised for the specific vacancy and in line with the process described by the department.
+For the majority of doctoral positions at Lund University, you apply online through our online job portal and complete the requirements as advertised for the specific vacancy and in line with the process described by the department.
 Application documents are sent directly to the department including officially certified copies of documents/certificates/transcripts and other supporting documents, as required for the specific position/particular department.
 Authorised translations are often needed.
 You may need to provide additional details of your academic background, e.g. syllabi, course descriptions and literature lists.

 If you are self-funded through external scholarships or funding, you should make direct contact with the relevant department.

 If you require a residence permit, you can only complete your permit application after you receive a letter of acceptance from Lund University.
-Residence permit applications are dealt with by the Swedish Migration Board.
+Residence permit applications are dealt with by the Swedish Migration Agency.